dmmnjaws/ASoft-2020-2021-quizzes-tutor-arquitecture-documentation/documentation/module_view_layered_responsability.md

 ## Related Views

 - Refer to the [Standard Layered View](module_view_layered.md) for a layered view focused on technical aspects and dependencies, highlighting Domain Distillation.
+- Refer to the [Uses View](module_view_uses.md) to establish a bridge between this layered composition and the *uses* relations among modules.

 ### References